+POLICY HBE3: AFFORDABLE HOUSING

-Policy HBE 3: AFFORDABLE HOUSING - Where affordable housing is to be provided as part of a development, it should be designed and delivered to be indistinguishable from market housing and be distributed evenly through the development as a whole.
+Where affordable housing is to be provided as part of a development, it should be designed and delivered to be indistinguishable from market housing and be distributed evenly through the development.

-The provision of smaller homes, especially for young families and young people and for older people who wish to downsize, will be supported, as is the provision of affordable housing for people with a local connection.
+The provision of smaller homes, especially for young families and young people and for older people, will be supported, as is the provision of affordable housing for people with a local connection.